Falmouth University Film student using a clapperboard

 Careers

-As a graduate of this Film & Television MA, you will become a competent, original player in the contemporary film and television job market.
-You may decide to work solo, in collaboration with other creatives, or undertake a role in production, distribution or curating.
+As a graduate of this Film & Television MA, you will become an adaptive thinker, a creator and a supportive contributing team player.
+You may decide to work solo, or in collaboration with other creatives, shaping the future of the film and television industries.

 You could go into roles such as: